 Most organisations consist of a variety of generalists (the leaders/managers) that know/understand where the company is going and a variety of experts (the people who do the nitty-gritty work) which requires focus on details and processes.

-In other words, the generalists know WHAT is needed to achieve the desired results and the experts knows HOW to get these results.
+In other words, the generalists know HOW the desired results are achieved and the experts knows WHAT is needed to get these results.

-When the top-management has explained the WHY, and this is not aligned with the WHAT and the HOW, the people that are the organisation find it hard to understand and hence stop pursuing it.
+When the top-management has explained the WHY, and this is not aligned with the HOW and the WHAT, the people that are the organisation find it hard to understand and hence stop pursuing it.
 Or rather they are pursuing the WHY but focus is on the limited room for action that each person has; the autonomy.

-Managers spend time doing WHAT it takes to meet KPI’s, personal goals etc. and employees spend time doing things HOW they are done best based on the actual situation – and based on current (and future) customer needs.
+Managers spend time trying to find out HOW to meet KPI’s, personal goals etc. and employees spend time doing WHAT they know is best based on the actual situation – and based on current (and future) customer needs.

 Another approach to the strategy is taking a more holistic view of the organisation.